Netpeak Spider 3.0: New SEO HopeUpdates

 - The database → there is a massive amount of data, so we’ve made substantial optimization.
 It results in a significant increase in the speed.

 - Results table → to save computer resources, table will not be updated every time it receives new results.
 Updating occurs automatically after crawling is stopped or paused.
-Please note that tab title includes an asterisk (*) during the scanning.
+Please note that tab title includes an asterisk (*) during the crawling.
 It indicates that program is receiving data but not displaying it in the table yet (if you need data right now, just press ‘Reload’ button above the results table).

-- Comprehensive data analysis → incoming links, internal PageRank, and other complex parameters will be calculated once the scanning is stopped or complete.
+- Comprehensive data analysis → incoming links, internal PageRank, and other complex parameters will be calculated once the crawling is stopped or complete.
 It makes the process as accurate as possible and allows you to save a lot of time on real-time calculations.

 We conducted tests to compare crawling speed of Netpeak Spider 3.0 and the previous version, Netpeak Spider 2.1, with the same conditions and got great results.
 The new version shows up to 30 times increase in speed.